Ayaan0Irfan/SG-Lang-Demo/README.md

 # SGLang RAG System
-A professional-grade Retrieval-Augmented Generation (RAG) system with SGLang integration.
+A retrieval-augmented generation system that combines vector search with language model generation using SGLang structured prompts.